karmadev/monorepo-diff-buildkite-plugin/README.md

 ## Changes

-- Replaced use of `arch` with `uname -m` (arch isn't available on our agent machines, and I failed to figure out how to either add an alias in a good way, or install it properly).
+- Replaced the plugin name in plugin.go
+- Replaced the hooks/command to execute a pre-built binary instead of handling different versions and architectures (due to non-existing arch and curl on our agent machines)

 # monorepo-diff-buildkite-plugin